About the site

 Currently in building out the directory, expanding to leverage cross-promotion whilst also providing functionality that improves operating and staying at colivings.

-Unlike with other directory and booking sites, users are not prevented from visiting an operator's own site, nor is there a lock-in for operators — all spaces are promoted so that prospective members can find out the most about them.
+Unlike with other directory and booking sites, users are encouraged to visit an operator's own site, nor is there a lock-in for operators — all spaces are promoted so that prospective members can find out the most about them.

-Commercial sites are driven by business imperitives, thus you'll find that coliving.com mostly lists house shares and even just shared 2-bed apartments which have nothing in common with community let alone coliving, and others whilst better aligned, can include guesthouses and such, as there's more of them than colivings to generate booking fees and pay subscriptions.
+Commercial sites are driven by business imperitives, thus you'll find that coliving.com for example mostly lists residential house shares having little in common with remote-work friendly coliving community, and others whilst better aligned, can include guesthouses and the like, as there's more of them to generate their revenue.